15 Reasons Why Persona Development Matters to Your Marketing

 7. Smarter email campaign segmentation

-Email remains a powerful conversion driver.
+Email marketing remains a powerful conversion driver.
 If you develop quality personas on the front end, it’s going to be easier to segment your audience into targeted recipient groups.
 The result?
 Better opportunities for engagement.
+Here are some tips on creating super segmented email marketing campaigns that revolve around your different personas.

 8. The big picture and character development